-The appropriate dialog, docked window or view displays, on which you update the item.
-Delete a specific item A number of types of item have no independent existence from the parent element, and can therefore be deleted from the element without impact elsewhere.
+Delete a specific item and can therefore be deleted from the element without impact elsewhere.
 Such items include Change items, Tasks, Resources and Constraints.
 To delete an item, right-click on it and select the 'Delete' option.
-Drag a relationship onto a diagram Click on the relationship in the 'Relationships' list and drag it onto the diagram.
-If the element at one or both ends of the relationship is not already on the diagram, those elements are also added to the diagram.
+Drag a relationship onto a Click on the relationship in the 'Relationships' list and drag it onto the diagram. diagram If the element at one or both ends of the relationship is not already on the diagram, those elements are also added to the diagram.
 If the relationship is already on the diagram, but hidden, it becomes visible again.
-Alternatively: Right-click on the Relationships list name and select the 'Place All Related Elements in Diagram' option, or • Right-click on the relationship and select the 'Place Related Elements in

-Diagram' option Hide/Show a Relationship in the current diagram Right-click on the relationship in the Relationships list and select the 'Hide Relationship' or 'Show Relationship' option, as appropriate.
+Alternatively: • Right-click on the Relationships list name and select the 'Place All Related Elements in Diagram' option, or Right-click on the relationship and select the 'Place Related Elements in Diagram' option Hide/Show a Relationship in the current diagram Right-click on the relationship in the Relationships list and select the 'Hide Relationship' or 'Show Relationship' option, as appropriate.
 Display the 'Properties' dialog of the other element in the relationship Right-click on the relationship in the Relationships list and select the 'View Related Element Properties' option.
 Locate the related element in the Project tab of the Browser Right-click on the relationship in the Relationships list and select the 'Locate Related Element' option.
 Then switch to the 'Project' tab.
 Locate the related element in other diagrams Right-click on the relationship in the Relationships list and select the 'Find in all Diagrams' option.
-Open an associated Double-click on the required file path within the Files list.

-file

-If the file can:

-- Be opened within Enterprise Architect, the file opens on a separate tab in the Diagram View workspace - Not be opened within Enterprise Architect, the file opens in the default Windows viewer/editor for the file type

-Display the source code for a feature

-Right-click on an attribute or operation in the Attributes or Operations list or in the Linked Features list, then click on the 'View Source Code' option.
+Open an associated file Double-click on the required file path within the Files list.
+If the file can: Be opened within Enterprise Architect, the file opens on a separate tab in the Diagram View workspace • Not be opened within Enterprise Architect, the file opens in the default Windows viewer/editor for the file type Display the source code for a feature Right-click on an attribute or operation in the Attributes or Operations list or in the Linked Features list, then click on the 'View Source Code' option.
+Alternatively: • Click on the attribute or operation and press Ctrl+E, or • In the Linked Features list, double-click on the attribute or operation If no code has been generated for the selected feature, nothing happens.

-Alternatively:

-- Click on the attribute or operation and press Ctrl+E, or - In the Linked Features list, double-click on the attribute or operation

-If no code has been generated for the selected feature, nothing happens.

 If code has been generated for the feature, the code is displayed.
-The source code viewer in which the source code displays depends on which editor you select as the default, either for the project as a whole or for a specific programming language; if you select the Enterprise Architect internal editor, the code displays in the
+The source code viewer in which the source code displays depends on which editor you select as the default, either for the project as a whole or for a specific programming language; if you select the Enterprise Architect internal editor, the code displays in the Source Code Viewer with the cursor positioned on the selected feature.
+Move a property to another element Click on the property in the 'Element' tab and drag it onto the other element in a diagram.
+The properties you can do this for are: Constraints • Requirements